FidoID – The Trusted Pet Microchip Registry

 What is the 24/7 support?

-Our site is available to pet owners 24 hours a day, 7 days a week, with very rare and brief outages for maintenance.
+Our site is available to pet keepers 24 hours a day, 7 days a week, with very rare and brief outages for maintenance.

 Registered organisations will use this 24/7 telephone service for emergencies, such as when a rescue organisation recovers a lost animal in distress while in an area without Internet access, but the 24/7 support service is available to the general public as well.